ittekiou/EgQE/docs/articles/PS-NL07_Responsibility.md

 An act disappears in the moment, but through self-reference it becomes a **trace**.
 The utterance “I did this” inscribes the act into language, leaving a mark that others can reference.

-Thus, responsibility is nothing other than the act leaving a trace through self-reference.
-It arises as the “afterglow” of action, generating the potential for subsequent acts and responses.
+Thus, responsibility is nothing other than action leaving a trace through self-reference.
+Responsibility is the trace left behind, a syntax of self-reference.
+It arises as the “afterglow” of action, from which subsequent acts and responses emerge.

 ---